SPConlin/tavern-games/README.md

-# Passing the Time
-## 9 Tavern Games to Add to Any Adventure
+# Passing the Time: 9 Tavern Games to Add to Any Adventure

 A collection of nine historical and 1 historically inspired game for use in Tabletop adventures or simply to play on their own.
 The module add 3 compendiums to any world that provide the game boards as scenes, game pieces as actors, and the game instructions as journal entries.